 - In some cases, Medicare will cover kids who have disabilities.

-- Medicare will cover children under age 18 only if they have a diagnosis of end stage renal disease (ESRD).
+- Medicare will cover children under age 18 only if they have a diagnosis of end stage renal disease.

-- Medicare will cover your children who are between ages 20 and 22 if they receive Social Security Disability Insurance (SSDI).
+- Medicare will cover children who are between ages 20 and 22 if they receive Social Security Disability Insurance.

-- Kids will need to have a parent who has earned Social Security work credits in the past 3 years or who already receives Social Security retirement benefits.
+- Kids need to have a parent or legal guardian who has earned Social Security work credits in the past 3 years or who already receives Social Security retirement benefits.

-Medicare is mainly associated with Americans ages 65 or older.
-However, this isn’t always the case.
+Medicare is mainly for Americans age 65 or older.
+However, there are exceptions to the age limit.